Conflux-Chain/conflux-rust/accounts/cfxstore/README.md

 --

 ```
-ethstore insert `cfxkey generate random -s` "this is sparta"
+cfxstore insert `cfxkey generate random -s` "this is sparta"
 ```

 ```